vijaybiradar/DevOps-AWS-Interview-QA/Jenkins/Q & A.md

 - Kubernetes manifests are stored in a Git repository.

 **10. Deployment to Kubernetes:**
-- The application is deployed to a Kubernetes cluster.
+- The application is deployed to a Kubernetes cluster and accessible to users.
 - ArgoCD is used for GitOps-based deployments, ensuring consistency and traceability.
 - Outside users can access the application through exposed URLs via Ingress controllers.
 - Prometheus scrapes Kubernetes endpoints for monitoring.